tustin2121/James_Somerton_Transcripts/_videos/ZDgWHNDdwoU.md

     hannibal: { short: "", full: "" }
   yikes: !!map
     love_simon: "James continues to show his dislike of <em>Love, Simon</em> by positing that queer people don't engage with dream-like love stories."
+    no_women: "James carefully removes any mention of lesbians, women, and other minority groups being oppressed while copying a passage in its entirety."
   misinformation: !!map
     fan-fiction: "James takes an anecdote about Anne Rice and presents it as fact."
   plagiarized: !!map